Courses of Study are more informal than the Concentrations - there are no requirements and they will not be designated as such on LLS transcripts.

 - Gain expertise and hands-on knowledge

 Extensive course work will provide a strong academic and theoretical base.
-Students will also gain hands-on experience by participating in at least one semester-long simulation or live-client experience in their field.
+Students will also gain hands-on experience by participating in at least one experiential opportunity, such as a clinic, externship, practicum, or simulation course in their field.

 The Concentration program is another way the law school connects its students with local experts in that particular field.
-Many members of the legal community and our large alumni base specifically, will participate in the Concentration program.
-Each Concentration will conduct focused speaking receptions featuring working practitioners.
-Some of the Concentrations will have either a judge or lawyer in residence who will host on-campus workshops, lectures and moot court trials.
-There will also be exclusive networking opportunities, like alumni receptions that will be available only to Concentration students.
+Many members of the legal community, including our alumni, will participate in the Concentration program.
+Each Concentration will sponsor workshops, alumni receptions, lectures, and panel presentations featuring practitioners.

 This innovative curriculum signals to employers that Loyola students will provide immediate value and will be able to perform effectively as soon as they enter the legal profession.
-Professor Archer adds, "More and more firms today are moving away from the old model of employment.
+Associate Dean Cindy Archer adds, "More and more firms today are moving away from the old model of employment.
 Even a few years ago, a student could graduate law school and expect on-the-job training from their hiring firm.
-Employers are now looking to hire new associates that are more practice ready.
+Employers now are looking to hire new associates that are practice ready.
 Loyola's Concentrations are just another way we are preparing our students for today's job market."

-Each Concentration has an adviser, a faculty expert in their field, who meets with individual students at least one time every semester.
-Advisers will counsel students through their coursework, practical experience and potential career paths.
+Each Concentration has an adviser, a faculty expert in the field, who meets with students individually and counsels them on their coursework, practical experience and potential career paths.

 Students earn recognition on their transcripts for completing these intensive programs and will also be eligible to earn honors at graduation based on their performance.

-Students who are interested in applying and registering for a Concentration should do so by the first semester of their second year if they are day students or by the first semester of their third year if they are evening students.
+Students who are interested in applying and registering for a Concentration may do so beginning in the spring semester of their first year if they are day students or in the fall semester of their second year if they are evening students.

-For more information, contact Professor Archer at Cindy.Archer@lls.edu
+For more information on the Concentrations and Courses of Study, please contact Professor Craig at Gary.Craig@lls.edu.

 919 Albany St.